LaTeX supports many worldwide languages by means of some special packages. This article explains how to typeset Chinese documents on Overleaf.

-The recommended approach is to use the XƎLaTeX or LuaLaTeX compilers, as they support UTF-8 directly and allows more flexibility to work with true type and opentype fonts.
+This article explains how to typeset Chinese documents on Overleaf.
+The recommended approach is to use the XeLaTeX or LuaLaTeX compilers because they directly support UTF-8 encoded text and work with TrueType and OpenType fonts.
 See this article to learn how to change the compiler in Overleaf.

 \documentclass{ctexart}